skanderhamdi/StepsTracker/README.md

-# StepsTrackerPrototype
+# StepsTracker
-StepsTrackerPrototype for NyarTech
+StepsTracker

 <img src="https://i.ibb.co/TkCj0bH/logo-white.png" alt="Proposed logo" width="100" height="100"/>

-Skander HAMDI from Algeria, Flutter Developer

-This is my coding task submission, and the following list presents what's done:

-## Functional

 - [x] Users could be authenticated anonymously, no need to take a phone number or email.
-Upon first installation the app should ask for their name and **(Bonus!) image.** **Done**
+Upon first installation the app should ask for their name and image.
-- [x] The application should track the user footsteps and update them in real-time, meaning while the app is in the foreground, and the user walks around, they should be able to see the steps counter increasing. **Done**
+- [x] The application should track the user footsteps and update them in real-time, meaning while the app is in the foreground, and the user walks around, they should be able to see the steps counter increasing.
-- [x] For each number of footsteps taken, a function must run to exchange it to “Health Points”, e.g., 100 footsteps = 1 Health Point. **Done**
+- [x] For each number of footsteps taken, a function must run to exchange it to “Health Points”, e.g., 100 footsteps = 1 Health Point.
-- [x] There should be a history that lists all the exchanges that happened by date and time. **Done**
+- [x] There should be a history that lists all the exchanges that happened by date and time.
-- [x] Show a visual feedback (e.g., Snack bar) when users gain extra points. **Done**
+- [x] Show a visual feedback (e.g., Snack bar) when users gain extra points.
 - [x] There should be a catalog of rewards so users can pick a reward they like and redeem it.
-Each reward is linked to one partner (e.g., 150 SAR off on Digital Watches from Jarir). **Done**
+Each reward is linked to one partner (e.g., 10% off on Digital Watches from Xiaomi).
-- [x] Rewards are paid with health points, feedback should be given upon all cases: if the redemption can happen, show a confirmation dialog, if it cannot due to a low number of points, show an error message stating clearly what’s wrong. **Done**
+- [x] Rewards are paid with health points, feedback should be given upon all cases: if the redemption can happen, show a confirmation dialog, if it cannot due to a low number of points, show an error message stating clearly what’s wrong.
-- [x] **(Bonus!)** There is a leaderboard page where the user can see their ranking (how many steps they have made since installing the app) compared to all other users, to encourage them to walk more. **Done**
+- [x] There is a leaderboard page where the user can see their ranking (how many steps they have made since installing the app) compared to all other users, to encourage them to walk more.
-- [x] **(Bonus!)** If the application is in background, or turned off, the exchange will happen while they are walking, and a notification would be sent from the app telling them that they gained extra points. **Done** (For **Android**, i found a way to do that just using Flutter but it stops after some time, then i have used a Foreground service with **native code** which launch another stepcounter which was able to keep the first stream alive.
-For **iOS**, we just used flutter and the plugin pedometer, the process is paused after some time from moving to background and we cannot guarantee that it will always work.
-Background tasks and local notification for both **Android** and **iOS** are working in most test cases.
+- [x] If the application is in background, or turned off, the exchange will happen while they are walking, and a notification would be sent from the app telling them that they gained extra points.
-- [x] **(Bonus!)** The app is multilingual, supports both Arabic and English. **Done**
+- [x] The app is multilingual, supports both Arabic and English.

-## Non-Functional

-- [x] Usable and user-friendly interface. **I think**
+- [x] Usable and user-friendly interface.
-- [ ] Follow Material design rules. **Kind of, I can provide the prototype i proposed as XD file**
-- [x] Use a proper architecture for the code, UI code must not include any DB queries or business logic. **Done**
+- [x] Use a proper architecture for the code, UI code must not include any DB queries or business logic.
-- [x] Use clear models for data. **Done**
+- [x] Use clear models for data.
-- [x] Document every function and provide meaningful variable names and follow Effective Dart to write your code. **Just important functions have been documented**
-- [x] **(Bonus!)** Dark mode. **Done**
+- [x] Dark mode.
-- [ ] (Bonus!)
-Privacy and security (e.g., Firestore database rules)
-- [ ] (Bonus!)
-The project is null-safe. **Not the whole code, i started the project with Flutter 1.24 and after 3 days i moved to Flutter 2**

 ## Software requirements
-- [x] The application could support only one platform, e.g., Android or iOS.
-(Bouns!) support for both Android and iOS. **The app is working on Android and iOS**
+- [x] The app is working on Android and iOS

 ## Notes